 Senior: It is never too late to apply for a full time job.
 If you are still searching for a job or even an internship, this is a great opportunity for you to do so!

-Students interested in signing up for Futures in Finance Day can do so on the Eventbrite link on the FMA Facebook page.
+Students interested in signing up for Futures in Finance Day can do so on the Eventbrite link HERE.
 Signing up on Eventbrite ahead of time will guarantee students with professional nametags.
 Otherwise, they will have to hand write their names on plain nametags on the day of.
 Additionally, it will help the planning committee with distribution of swag items.